-- Definition: Are the model mitigations rigorously evaluated, with the results of these evalu ations reported? - Notes: Rigorous evaluations refer to precise quantifications of the model's behavior in relation to the mitigations associated with its risks.
-We will award this point for clear evaluations of multiple mitigations. - References: Catastrophic Jailbreak of Open-source LLMs via Exploiting Generation, Ethical and social risks of harm from Language Models data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
+- Definition: Are the model mitigation evaluations reproducible by external entities? - Notes: For an evaluation to be reproducible by an external entity, we mean that the associated data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
 In addition, the evaluation protocol should be sufficiently described such that if the evaluation is reproduced, any discrepancies with the developer's results can be resolved.
 In the case of mitigations evaluations, this will usually involve details about a comparison to some baseline, which may be a different, unmitigated version of the model.
 We recognize that there does not exist an authoritative or consensus standard for what is required for an evaluation to be deemed externally reproducible.
 We will award this point for reproducibility of multiple disclosed evaluations.
-In the event that an evaluation is not reproducible, a justification by the model developer for why it is not possible for the evaluation to be made reproducible may suffice.
+In the event that an evaluation is not reproducible, a justification by the model developer for why it is not possible for the evaluation to be made reproducible may suffice. - References: Leakage and the reproducibility crisis in machine-learning-based science, Ethical and social risks of harm from Language Models